Pixelbear/flixelighting/README.md

 # flixelighting
-A HaxeFlixel library designed to make real-time lighting easy to include in games
+A HaxeFlixel library designed to make real-time normal map based lighting easy to include in HaxeFlixel projects

 ## Features